A Large-Scale IPv6-Based Measurement of the Starlink Network: INTRODUCTION

-The statistical results of millions of Starlink IPv6 addresses show that \num{61}\% of Starlink users are located in North America, and the geolocation allocation of Chicago, IL, USA has the most Starlink user, i.e., \num{225920}.
-By associating a user with its corresponding PoP via its DNS PTR record, we quantify the number of users served by each PoP.
-Interestingly, while the Starlink Miami PoP (mmmiflx1) serves only \num{120596} users, significantly less than Starlink Seattle PoP (sttlwax1)'s \num{315157} users, it serves \num{17} regions, more than any other PoP in North America.
+Our statistical analysis shows that \num{49}\% of Starlink user routers are located in North America.
+Based on Starlink's prefix-to-PoP mapping, we quantify the number of routers served by each PoP.
+Interestingly, while the Starlink Miami PoP (mmmiflx1) serves only \num{225712} routers, significantly fewer than the Starlink Dallas PoP (dllstxx1)'s \num{321065} routers, it serves \num{19} regions, more than any other PoP in North America.
 This highlights the disparity in user distribution.
-Compared to sttlwax1, which has a more concentrated user base, mmmiflx1 covers a wider range of regions.
+Compared to dllstxx1, which has a more concentrated user base, mmmiflx1 covers a wider range of regions.